 The rebound effect is therefore a massive problem on the way to a more sustainable lifestyle with significantly lower consumption natural resources.

 It is clear that each and every one of us has to take care of our own Reduce ecological footprint must.
-No one has to be afraid of having to "do without everything" in the future.
+Fear of having to "do without everything" in the futurebut nobody has to.
 Even with clearly lower resource consumption can lead an equally happy life.
-Incidentally, the effort to consume as little raw material and energy as possible is called a Sufficiency.
-But we can, of course, do more than just sweep in front of our own front door.

-It also helps, Putting pressure on politics - for example by participating in demonstrations or Self-started or supported online petitions.
+It also helps, Putting pressure on politics.
+For example, by participating in demonstrations or Self-started or supported online petitions.

-The policy can be implemented through a CO2 tax ensure that the energy service, which has now become cheaper due to an increase in efficiency, becomes more expensive so that people once again use it more consciously and sparingly.
-Likewise, environmental problems such as climate change can be decelerated by CO2 emissions to be capped with political measures or they are to be reduced by a certain date.
+Maja Göpel explains in her Book "Rethinking our world "* for example, that the policy should be implemented through a CO2 tax can ensure that the energy service, which has now become cheaper due to an increase in efficiency, becomes more expensive so that people use it more consciously and sparingly again.

-Our technologies are becoming increasingly efficient - but a Absolute decoupling of economic growth and resource consumption does not take place.
-On the contrary, resource consumption is increasing and will continue to increase.
-A change in our way of life is inevitable.
-Each of us can and must do our part.
-And that can be done without having to "tighten our belts".
+Our technologies are becoming increasingly efficient, but a Absolute decoupling of economic growth and resource consumption does not take place.
+On the contrary, resource consumption is increasing and will continue to do so.

 Stay sustainable,